 The scam operates by an innocent recipient receiving an email or letter informing them that a supplier of theirs is changing their bank account details.
 The correspondence will almost certainly include the details of the new account.
 The letter/email will ask you to update your records accordingly with the consequence that future payments will be made to this account.
 The details are, of course, fraudulent with the consequence that monies are paid to the fraudster and not the supplier.

-- Maintain a good relationship with existing suppliers and know your contacts and be able to liaise with them.
+- Maintain a good relationship with existing suppliers and know your contacts whom you should be able to liaise with.

 - If talking to this ‘supplier’ on the telephone beforehand, they may ask about when you last sent payments to them, looking to see if you are still an active client.
 Again, ask to speak to contacts that you recognise and if necessary ask your contact to call you back.

-- Beware of supposedly confirmatory e-mails from almost identical e-mail addresses, such as .com instead of .co.za, or addresses that differ from the genuine one by perhaps one letter that can be easily missed.
+- Beware of supposed confirmatory emails from almost identical email addresses, such as .com instead of .co.za, or addresses that differ from the genuine one by perhaps one letter that can be easily missed.

-- Instruct staff with the responsibility for paying invoices to scrutinize invoices for irregularities and escalating suspicions to a known contact.
+- Instruct staff responsible for paying invoices to scrutinise invoices for irregularities and escalating suspicions to a known contact.

 - It is essential to make sure that you are certain of the identity of the person your business is dealing with at all times.
 Consider setting up designated ‘Single Points of Contact’ with companies to which you make regular payments.

 - Ensure that your company’s private information is not disclosed to third parties who are not entitled to receive it, or third parties whose identities cannot be rightfully verified.